 How to avoid it:

-- If it focuses more on recruitment than real value, it’s a scam.
+- If it emphasizes recruitment over real value, avoid it

-- 1Bitcoin.ca is a direct Bitcoin brokerage — not an MLM or passive income platform.
+- 1Bitcoin.ca is a direct brokerage—not an MLM

 What it looks like: